WVURAIL/dspira/labs/03/README.md

 2. Triangular Wave
 3. Sawtooth Wave

-Try coding a flowgraph for a sawtooth wave
+Try coding a flowgraph for 3.

 ---